 - Step 2 Whisk flour, baking soda, and kosher salt in a medium bowl.

 - Step 3 Add brown sugar and granulated sugar to cooled butter.
-Using an electric mixer on medium speed, beat butter mixture, scraping down sides of bowl, until incorporated, about 1 minute.
-Add eggs and vanilla and continue to beat until mixture lightens and begins to thicken, about 30 seconds.
+Using an electric mixer on medium speed, beat butter mixture, scraping down sides of bowl until incorporated, about 1 minute.
+Add eggs and vanilla and continue to beat until the mixture lightens and begins to thicken for about 30 seconds.
 Reduce mixer speed to low.
-Add dry ingredients and beat, scraping down sides and bottom of bowl, until just combined.
+Add dry ingredients and beat, scraping down sides and bottom of the bowl, until just combined.

 - Step 4 Add candy and chocolate wafers and mix to combine with a spoon or spatula.
-Let sit at room temperature at least 30 minutes to hydrate flour.
-Dough will look very loose but will thicken as it sits.
+Let sit at room temperature for at least 30 minutes to hydrate the flour.
+The dough will look very loose but will thicken as it sits.

-- Step 5 Arrange a rack in center of oven
+- Step 5 Arrange a rack in the center of the oven

 - Step 8 Do Ahead: Cookie dough can be made 3 days ahead.
 Cover and chill.
 Let dough come to room temperature before baking.